 Why Your Bankruptcy Client Doesn’t Understand You (And How To Fix the Problem)

 Bankruptcy terminology, so familiar to lawyers, stymies clients.
 Even common English words seem to flumox our clients.
 We are a pair, divided by our common language.
 Even without legal jargon, we talk past each other.
 Words at war How do we misunderstand each other?
-Let me count the ways: Property: I don’t have any property, […]
+Let me count the ways: If you’ve seen more than three […]